wildrun0/HomeSetter/README.md

 With this plugin, you can set home points and adjust the maximum number of them through permissions.
 You can teleport to homes through all dismensions!

 # Check your homes list
-Use /homes to see existing homes and amount
+Use /homes to see existing homes and their amount

 # Commands